2013 Brisbane Underground Film Festival: Official Lineup

 The full film lineup for the 2013 Brisbane Underground Film Festival is below.
 But, please visit the fest’s official website for more info and to buy tickets.

 7:00 p.m.: I Am Divine, dir.
 Jeffrey Schwarz.
 This documentary profiles the most notorious actress in film history, Harris Glenn Milstead aka Divine, who starred in numerous John Waters films and was on the verge of finding mainstream fame just before she died tragically.
-(Watch this underground film streaming online)
+(Watch Online)

 Screening with: Aquaporko!, dir.
 Kelli Jean Drinkwater

 9:00 p.m.: Peaches Does Herself, dir.
 Peaches.
 This documentary captures the controversial music performer Peaches during a performance of her autobiographical rock opera in Berlin.

 7:00 p.m.: It Felt Like Love, dir.
 Eliza Hittman.
 A lonely teenage girl invents a relationship with a local thug until her lies eventually catch up to her.

 9:00 p.m.: See You Next Tuesday, dir.
 Drew Tobia.
 A pregnant young woman with a loose grip on reality involves her alcoholic mother and “party girl” sister into her increasingly chaotic life.
 (Watch Online)